 You have the right to life, and to be able to develop.

-You have the right to be given a name and to be a citizen of a country.
+You have the right to a name and a nationality.

 You have the right to say what you think.
 Your opinions should be respected in all matters concerning you – at home, at school and by the authorities and the courts.

-Your parents are responsible for your upbringing and development.
-They must think of your best interests.
+Your parents are jointly responsible for your upbringing and development.
+They must always put your interests first.

-You have the right to protection from all forms of violence, neglect, abuse and other mistreatment.
+You have the right to protection from all forms of violence, neglect, abuse and mistreatment.
+You should not be exploited by your parents or other guardians.

 If you are a refugee, you have the right to protection and assistance.
 If you are in a new country, you have the same rights as all other children there.
 If you arrived alone, you should be given help to reunite with your family.

-If you have a disability, you have the same right to a decent life as all other children.
-You also have the right to extra support and help.
+All children have the right to a good life.
+If you have a disability you have the right to extra support and help.

-You have the right to be as healthy as possible.
-When you are sick, you have the right to help and care.
+When you are sick, you have the right to receive all the help and care you need.

 You have the right to go to school and to learn about important things, including respect for human rights, your own and other cultures and the equal value of all people.

-Your thoughts and your faith must be respected.
-If you belong to a minority, you have the right to learn and use your own language and customs.
+The thoughts and beliefs of every child should be respected.
+If you belong to a minority, you have the right to your own language, your own culture and your own religion.

-You have the right to play, rest and free time.
+You have the right to play, rest and free time, and the right to live in a healthy environment.

 No one is allowed to kidnap and/or sell you.